-I like the ability to mount iso images on my operating system.
+I like the ability to mount ISO images on my operating system.
 Have used this feature for a long time.
-Up until now, I had to install a third party iso mounting software for that.
-While that worked nicely, it was always a burden to install those virtual hardware drivers to add support for that.
+Up until now, I had to install a third party ISO mounting software for that.
+While that worked nicely, it was always a burden to install those virtual hardware drivers to add support for that and it sometimes caused issues during upgrades.

-If you ever had the pleasure of going on holiday with children, you might know how media can look like on the return home (if you ever find it again that is).
+If you ever had the pleasure of going on holiday with children, you may know how media can look like on the return home (if you ever find it again that is).

 ISO images are mounted either with a double-click in the new Windows Explorer or by selecting the Mount option from the actions menu.